SRx210/Speech-Emotion-Recognition/README.md

-Absolutely!
-Here’s a well-structured, human-friendly `README.md` for your **Speech Emotion Recognition Flask Web App** that you can use on GitHub:

 # 🎤 Speech Emotion Recognition Web App

 This is a deep learning–based web application that detects **emotions from human speech**.
 Upload a `.wav` audio file, and the model will predict the emotion being expressed — along with confidence scores for each class.